mweel1/usa_high_level/grants/personal-profile/government-os-services/index.md

 - E-Check [echeck.gov](/e-check/)

 - Emergency Communication System [ecs.gov](/ecs-gov).
-To receive emergency communications from government agencies.
+To receive emergency communications from government agencies based on your location.

 - National Security Agency [nsa.gov](/national-security-agency).
 To allow the government to access your phone with a warrant.
 The NSA will also track all details needed for other jurisdictions to contact you for various government functions.

 - FEMA Emergency Response Keys [fema.gov](/fema/)
   To allow the government to update keys on your phone to access emergency services.
+Your location will also be provided for emergency services.

 - [Citizen to Local Dispatch Communication](/local-dispatch/).
 Allow the citizens to send dispatch requests to local dispatch for police and emergency services.

 - [Census Participation](/e-census/).
-To register for census services via e-mail.
+To register for census services.

 - [Jury Service](/jury-service/).
 This would register for jury services, where the operating system would provide notifications and reminders of needed jury service needs.

-- [FBI](./fbi).
-This would allow the FBI to use your location if you were near an active investigation and would be need to be contacted for questioning, or you were logged into a device at a certain time.

 - [FCC Application Zone](/domain-zones).
 This would setup a channel to receive application zone details when users were in certain areas and pressed the application zone option on their operating system.